-Justin Timberlake began his career on The New Mickey Mouse Club, starring with Britney Spears and Christina Aguilera.
+Justin Timberlake began his career on The New Mickey Mouse Club, starring alongside Britney Spears and Christina Aguilera.
 In 1995, he became a teen heartthrob with the pop group *NSYNC.
-After the pop group's immensely successful run in the '90s, Timberlake went solo in 2002, releasing his own album, Justified.
+After the pop group's immensely successful run in the 1990s, Timberlake went solo in 2002, releasing his own album, Justified.
 He proved he could stand alone with the Grammy-winning album, and continued his success as a solo artist with FutureSex/LoveSounds (2006), the two-part The 20/20 Experience (2013) and Man of the Woods (2018).
 Aside from a prominent singing career, Timberlake also proved himself a talented actor, starring in Alpha Dog (2006), The Social Network (2010) and In Time (2011).

 Raised a Baptist, Timberlake grew up singing in the church choir.
 His family circle also included a number of musicians who nurtured his talent, including an uncle who played in a bluegrass band and a grandfather who first taught the young Timberlake guitar, and who had himself jammed with Elvis Presley.
 His grandfather also introduced him to the songs of Willie Nelson and Johnny Cash.
 At the same time, his father played him songs by bands like the Eagles and Queen.
 Memphis was also home of the blues and he got turned on to the likes of B.B.
 King and others.

 From 1993 to 1995, he performed on The New Mickey Mouse Club, along with pop stars Britney Spears, Christina Aguilera and JC Chasez.
 Afterward, Timberlake and Chasez, along with Lance Bass, Joey Fatone and Chris Kirkpatrick, formed the all-male singing group *NSYNC.
-The boy band would go on to become one of the hottest pop groups of the 1990s, first as an overnight sensation in Europe and then later in the U.S. Their self-titled debut album included hits like "I Want You Back" and "Tearin' Up My Heart."
+The boy band would go on to become one of the hottest pop groups of the 1990s, first as an overnight sensation in Europe and then later in the United States.
+Their self-titled debut album included hits like "I Want You Back" and "Tearin' Up My Heart."

-After dealing with a very public legal battle with their former manager Lou Pearlman, the band released their sophomore follow-up, No Strings Attached in 2000, which became the top-selling album of the year and the bestselling album of the decade.
-Its first single, "Bye Bye Bye" becoming their signature song, and more hits like "It's Gonna Be Me" and "This I Promise You" helped solidify them as one of the most popular boy bands in music history.
+After dealing with a very public legal battle with their former manager Lou Pearlman, the band released their sophomore follow-up, No Strings Attached (2000), which became the top-selling album of the year and the bestselling album of the decade.
+Its first single, "Bye Bye Bye" became their signature song, and more hits like "It's Gonna Be Me" and "This I Promise You" helped solidify them as one of the most popular boy bands in music history.

 Early Solo Career Highlights

 The following year, he released his second solo album, FutureSex/LoveSounds, which debuted at No. 1 on the Billboard chart.
-(The album's lead single, "SexyBack", spent several consecutive weeks at No. 1.)
-Some of the album's other hit tracks include "My Love," "What Goes Around Comes Around," and "LoveStoned/I Think She Knows," with the last two songs garnering Grammys.
+The album's lead single, "SexyBack," spent several consecutive weeks at No. 1.
+Some of the album's other hit tracks include "My Love," "What Goes Around Comes Around" and "LoveStoned/I Think She Knows," with the last two songs garnering Grammys.

 One of Timberlake's most notable performances to date was in 2010's The Social Network, the drama about the creation of Facebook.
 Timberlake played real-life internet tycoon Sean Parker in the film.
-Turning to more comedic fare, he starred in Bad Teacher with Cameron Diaz and in Friends with Benefits with Mila Kunis, both in 2011.
-Timberlake also has a leading role in the 2013 thriller Runner Runner with Ben Affleck.
-Keeping in stride with his latest string of more serious roles, Timberlake has also taken on the part of Neil Bogart in the film Inside Llewyn Davis (2013).
+In 2011, he starred in the comedy Bad Teacher, with Cameron Diaz; the rom-com Friends with Benefits, with Mila Kunis; and the futuristic In Time (2011), with Amanda Seyfried.

 In January 2013, Timberlake returned to the music scene with the hit single "Suit & Tie."
-The song appeared on his album The 20/20 Experience released that March, reaching the top of the album charts in its first week.
+The song appeared on his album The 20/20 Experience, released that March, and reached the top of the album charts in its first week.
 Before the long-awaited album was released, Timberlake performed "Pusher Love Girl" and "Suit & Tie" alongside Jay-Z at the 2013 Grammy Awards ceremony.
 Timberlake continued to enjoy this wave of success in August when he picked up the VMA Vanguard Award at the MTV Video Music Awards.
 At the ceremony, he gave an impressive performance, which also featured a reunion with his *NSYNC bandmates.

 'Man of the Woods' and Super Bowl Return

-In January 2018, Timberland dropped the first single from his upcoming studio album, a slow bedroom number titled "Filthy."
+In January 2018, Timberlake dropped the first single from his upcoming studio album, a slow bedroom number titled "Filthy."
 He followed later in the month with the Top 10 hit "Say Something," featuring Chris Stapleton.
 The album, Man of the Woods, which also includes collaborations with Timbaland and Pharrell Williams, was released shortly before the singer's performance at the Super Bowl LII halftime show in early February.

 The Super Bowl gig generated controversy well before Timberlake took the stage, with the hashtag #JusticeForJanet circulating on social media among Jackson fans who felt she took the brunt of the fallout from the 2004 Super Bowl show.
 Furthermore, the rumor that Timberlake planned to perform with a hologram of Prince incited additional backlash, as fans cited an interview in which the deceased music great specifically stated his opposition to that sort of special effect.